nus-cs2113-AY2122S2/tp/docs/team/lelerer.md

     * What it does: Allows users to create groups in the application.
     * Justification: This feature allows users to record the details of a group.
 * [Group Delete](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/GroupDeleteCommand.java)
-    * what it does: Allows users to delete groups in the application.
+    * What it does: Allows users to delete groups in the application.
     * Justification: This feature allows users to remove unnecessary groups that were previously created.
 * [Group Edit](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/GroupEditCommand.java)
-    * what it does: Allows users to edit previously created groups.
+    * What it does: Allows users to edit previously created groups.
     * Justification: This features allows users to amend mistakes previously made when creating a group.
     * Highlights: This was challenging as the edits made had to be crossed check with existing groups within the application.
 * [Activity List](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/ActivityListCommand.java)